Hawks are diurnal birds of prey found in Louisiana and across the United States.

 For example, these species migrate southward into Louisiana’s warmer climate during cold fronts when winter comes.

-Other more temperate species stay where they’re at due to having less adaptation for harsher conditions down south than northern stretches experienced during harsh weather, posing problems regarding possible food sources.
+Other more temperate species stay where they are due to their less adaptation to harsher conditions down south than northern stretches experienced during harsh weather, posing problems regarding possible food sources.

-Thus Sharp-shinned Hawks are perfectly suited for the area providing another unique wildlife opportunity to observe them living here among us bird admirers in Southern United States climates.
+Thus, Sharp-shinned Hawks are perfectly suited for the area, providing another unique wildlife opportunity to observe them living among us bird admirers in Southern United States climates.

 10. Red-tailed Hawk